Taxes in Bankruptcy

 Discharge of Taxes.

-In general, unsecured income taxes that were first due more than three years before the bankruptcy is filed, for which a timely and non fraudulent return was filed, can be fully discharged in full in any chapter of bankruptcy.
+In general, unsecured income taxes that were first due more than three years before the bankruptcy was filed, for which a timely and nonfraudulent return was filed, can be fully discharged in full in any chapter of bankruptcy.
 Taxes that do not fit in the above description are generally not discharged in Bankruptcy.

 The following is a description of how taxes are treated:

 - Taxes first due within three years of the bankruptcy and taxes assessed within 240 days of the bankruptcy, or which are unassessed but assessable when the case is filed, are priority claims and are not dischargeable.
-Because they are priority claims if the Chapter 7 trustee collects money for the estate, the taxes will generally be paid by the trustee prior to any payment on unsecured claims (except support).
-In a Chapter 13, these taxes must be paid in full through the plan with out interest, however the penalties do not need to be fully paid.
+Because they are priority claims if the Chapter 7 trustee collects money for the estate, the taxes will generally be paid by the trustee before any payment on unsecured claims (except support).
+In Chapter 13, these taxes must be paid in full through the plan without interest, however, the penalties do not need to be fully paid.

 - If a tax return was not filed on time, the taxes for that tax period are not discharged unless the return was filed at least two years before the date the bankruptcy petition is filed.

 Tax Liens on retirement plans need to be considered.
-While most creditors can not touch retirement plan, the IRS can in fact attach liens to IRA’s, 401Ks and other pension plans.
+While most creditors can not touch retirement plans, the IRS can attach liens to IRAs, 401Ks, and other pension plans.
 These liens are not affected by a Chapter 7 bankruptcy.
 It may be critical to value the lien or to seek a formal release of the lien.
-One may also want to consider a Chapter 13 to resolve the lien.
+One may also want to consider Chapter 13 to resolve the lien.
 If the tax lien is not released when you face retirement it is possible that the IRS could destroy a retirement budget.

 Post Petition Taxes

-If a debtor is operating under a plan, whether Chapter 11, 12 or 13.
+If a debtor is operating under a plan, whether Chapter 11, 12, or 13.
 The debtor must keep taxes and tax returns current.
-The failure to keep these current is considered a default in the plan and can jeopardize the bankruptcy.
+The failure to keep this current is considered a default in the plan and can jeopardize the bankruptcy.